-This article will explain each of the four primary levels of BIM maturity (0, 1, 2, and 3), providing a clear roadmap for assessing and advancing your capabilities.
-We will also clarify the crucial role of the modern ISO 19650 international standard in this framework and detail the significant benefits of increasing your organization’s BIM maturity.
+This article will explain each of the four primary levels of BIM maturity (0, 1, 2, and 3), benefits of adopting higher BIM maturity levels, and clarify the crucial role of the modern ISO 19650 international standard in this framework.

 What are BIM Maturity Levels?

-The key components that define BIM maturity include:
+The key ingredients that define BIM maturity include:

-- Collaboration: The degree to which project teams work together and share information.
+- Collaboration: The level of connectivity and data exchange between project teams work.
 This evolves from no collaboration at Level 0 to real-time, integrated collaboration at Level 3.

 - Lifecycle Integration: This defines the level at which BIM data is integrated across the different stages of the building’s lifecycle, from design and construction through to operation and maintenance.